APLMOOC/APLMOOC/docs/course/ch3/part2.md

 3
 ```

-This residue operation respects “floored” division.
+This residue operation respects "floored" division.
 The defining equation is
 ```apl
 X|Y ← Y-X×⌊Y÷X+0=X
 ⍝ where, X+0=X means if X is 0 then 1, else X.
 ⍝ if X is not 0, this is simply (Y - X * floor(Y / X)).
 ```

-If you want to get “euclidean” remainder, simply subtract divisor back if the result is negative.
+If you want to get "euclidean" remainder, simply subtract divisor back if the result is negative.
 ```apl
       mod←{(⍵|⍺)<0:(⍵|⍺)-⍵ ⋄ ⍵|⍺}
       ¯13 mod ¯3